temetvince/x3ap-swm2/README.md

 3. Most wares are now universally Star Wars based!
 4. Main story changed to follow Star Wars lore.
 A large amount of artistic license was used. ;)
 5. Faction capital ships can be renamed in the addon/t/9978_L044.xml file.
 Name them after your friends or favorite characters!
 6. New game starts.
 Optionally join the Rebellion or Fight for the Empire.
-7. Many Mayhem 2 balance changes.
+7. Longer range, staggered fire turrets.
 8. Difficulty (starting threat level) and many other settings can be set in addon/t/1000-L044.xml.
 9. Revamped escort behavior - Escorts should look good now instead of flying around like crazy.
 Can be turned off in addon/t/9979-L044.xml.
 10. Default ship equipment overhauled.
 Many now come with Quantum Jump Gate Extensions, Transporter Devices, Docking Transporter Extensions, and Triplex Scanners, to name a few.